 - Operation of educational programs specifically to promote safety, responsible trail use, and environmental protection (i.e. training or patrols; trail safety educational training, trail etiquette, trail-related environmental education/environmental interpretive information for a nature trail);

 - Assessment of the current condition of existing trails for improve accessibility and future maintenance;

 - Acquisition of easements and fee simple title to property for recreational trails or recreational trail corridors;

 - Equipment (purchased or rented for trail projects).

 NOTE ABOUT EDUCATIONAL PROGRAMS:

-Federal FTP rules allow only up to 5% of federal RTP funds to be used for educational projects; and, States may use less than this amount; Sponsors who apply for educational project funds should focus on public education efforts aimed at providing the public with information about appropriate trail use, accessibility/allowable use(s), and environmental protection for as many users and user groups possible.
-Sponsors need to address a key finding in the Vermont Trails and Greenways Plan of SCORP and describe how their educational project will maximize recreational benefits in Vermont while at the same time minimize environmental impact.
+Only up to 5% of federal RTP funds may be used for educational projects; and, States may use less than this amount; Sponsors who apply for educational project funds should focus on public education efforts aimed at providing public with trail safetyinformation, about appropriate trail use, accessibility/allowable use(s), and environmental protection.
+Sponsors need to address key findings in the Vermont Trails and Greenways Plan of SCORP and describe how their educational project will maximize recreational benefits in Vermont while minimize environmental impact.

 How and when do I apply?

 Grant applications become available through FPR and will be made available on this website during the annual grant cycle.